Here, I present a summary of my studies and principles, which have collectively contributed to developing my artistic signature.

 A number of her works have an abstracted effect; the flower paintings in particular, in which the details of the flower are so enlarged that they become unfamiliar and surprising.

 “When you take a flower in your hand and really look at it, it’s your world for the moment.
 I want to give that world to someone else.
 Most people in the city rush around so, they have no time to look at a flower.
 I want them to see it whether they want to or not.”
 G.O.

 An important figure in the Modern Art Movement of the 20th century, Paul Jenkins work came to maturity during the reign of Abstract Expressionism in New York and abroad with his intuitive, chance-based approach to painting.
 Working first with oil paints and later acrylic, Jenkins poured paint directly on the canvas, allowing it to drip, bleed, and pool, as well as manipulating it with an ivory knife.

-Admiration holds a mysterious phenomena in it that cannot be easily explained by words; phenomena that I can now acknowledge personally with humility and reverence.
+Admiration is a mysterious phenomenon that cannot be easily explained in words, a phenomenon that I can now acknowledge personally with humility.